 To determine if you qualify for this recognition:

-- Total your chapter membership (as recorded in your chapter affiliation forms).
+- Total your chapter membership (as recorded in the affiliation system).

-- Ask your advisor for the family and consumer sciences education program enrollment number.
+- Ask your adviser for the family and consumer sciences education program enrollment number.

 - Divide your membership total into the enrollment number to figure the percentage.

 - Determine if your chapter is a STAR, SHOOTING STAR, or SUPER STAR Chapter!

 - Attend the annual State Leadership Conference to receive recognition.

 Complete the application form on the forms and applications page and submit it to the state adviser by February 15.